 Artist's Statement of Intent

-Growing up in Canada, I was surrounded by the visually rich and powerful images of Northern Indigenous artists, full of stylized forms that vibrate with straightforward spirituality.
+Growing up in Canada, I was surrounded by the visually rich and powerful images of Northern Indigenous artists.
 These artists pay homage to the deep connection they feel with nature in their depictions of magical deities and mythological spirit animals, pulsating with colorful life-force energy.
 Eventually I found myself being drawn to the art of other indigenous cultures such as the ancient people of Australia and South America.
-The commonalities that inspire me are the expressions of awe at the beauty of the intangible; the act of creating art as a work of devotion; the ability of the artist to bring the unseen into visible form; and most unambiguously, the visceral potency of color.
+The commonalities that inspire me are the expressions of awe at the beauty of the intangible; the act of creating art as a work of devotion; the ability of the artist to bring the unseen into visible form.

 Vibrata Chromodoris